 They offer a bunch of solutions across categories such as Talent Acquisition, Talent Development, AI-English Pro, Skill Library, and an eLearning solution.

-iMocha's Advantages over HackerRank
+iMocha's advantages over HackerRank

 • You can conduct assessments for non-technical skills